RyanLawWilson/AmiiboCollector/README.md

 # **<p align="center">Amiibo Collector</p>**
 For this project, I created a Django application.
 This app is themed around Amiibos.
 You can create, edit, and delete your Amiibos and search for more Amiibos.
-I use the AmiiboApi to search for all available Amiibos and display them on the page.
+I use the [AmiiboApi](https://www.amiiboapi.com/) to search for all available Amiibos and display them on the page.
 You can also look at general Nintendo news.
 This page web scrapes [nintendonews.com](https://nintendonews.com/) for the latest Nintendo articles.

 The database that I am using to store the Amiibos is a local database using **SQLite**.
 To contact the API, I am using Python's **requests** module.
 For web scraping, I am using **Beautiful Soup**.

-## Table of Contents

 * **[CRUD Pages](#Crud-Pages)**
     * [Index](#Index)